g-chauvel/zuul-jobs/roles/ensure-bazelisk/README.rst

    The URL from which to download bazelisk.

+.. zuul:rolevar:: bazelisk_target
+   :default: "{{ ansible_user_dir }}/.local/bin/bazelisk"

+   Where to install bazelisk.
+If the role downloads bazelisk, it will set :zuul:rolevar:`ensure-bazelisk.bazelisk_executable` to this value as well.

+**Output Variables**

 .. zuul:rolevar:: bazelisk_executable
    :default: bazelisk

    The bazelisk executable.
 If this already exists, the role will not perform any further actions.

-.. zuul:rolevar:: bazelisk_target
-   :default: "{{ ansible_user_dir }}/.local/bin/bazelisk"

-   Where to install bazelisk.
-If the role downloads bazelisk, it will set :zuul:rolevar:`ensure-bazelisk.bazelisk_executable` to this value as well.
+It will be made available for other roles running after role.